Tickmill Review

 Range of investments

-Tickmill offers 600+ tradeable symbols encompassing CFDs on 62 currency pairs, 20 indices, 9 metals, 4 bonds, 8 commodities (energies and agricultural) and 12 cryptocurrencies.
-There are also at least 109 symbols available for futures and options trading which are all accessible through a separate dedicated account.
+Tickmill offers 600+ tradeable symbols encompassing CFDs on 62 currency pairs, 22 indices, 19 commodities, 4 bonds, 25 ETFs, 490 stocks, and 15 cryptocurrencies.
+There are also at least 109 symbols available for futures and options trading which are all accessible through a separate dedicated account via the CQG and AgenaTrader platforms.
 The following table summarizes the different investment products available to Tickmill clients.

 Cryptocurrency: Cryptocurrency trading at Tickmill is available through CFDs, but not available through trading the underlying asset (e.g. buying Bitcoin).
 Note: Crypto CFDs are not available to retail traders from any broker's U.K. entity, nor to U.K. residents.